nocomplexity/masteringJupyterlab/docs/tip-autoloadmodule.md

 You can work on a new python module and test it in a notebook environment.
 But when the code of your module change, you must reload the module in the notebook environment again.

+Simple solution: Use the autoreload to make sure the latest version of the module is used.

 Reload modules in a notebook by: